Journal of Unification Studies Vol. 11, 2010 - Pages 1-38; Revised September 2019

 Within this wall of protection, Jesus could have been spared the knife of circumcision.
 God had already developed a strong relationship with Zechariah and had sent him many revelations (Luke 1:11-20, 67-79).
 According to Rev. Moon, God also revealed to Zechariah about Jesus, beginning with the command to assist in his conception.
 Considering God’s providential will to avert Jesus’ circumcision, we can surmise that if Jesus had remained within the “wall of protection” of Zechariah’s family, God would certainly have instructed Zechariah not to have the boy circumcised.
 This was to have been the very first act of protection that Zechariah should have provided.

-In spite of God’s will for Zechariah’s family, Mary left them with the Christ child in her womb and repaired to the house of Joseph.
+Nevertheless, Mary left Zechariah’s house with the Christ child in her womb and went to the house of Joseph.
 This occurred because Zechariah and Elizabeth, despite the revelations they had received, did not fulfill their responsibility with absolute faith.
-Elizabeth turned against Mary and sent her away out of jealousy.
-Like in Abraham’s family where Sarah cast out Hagar, Elizabeth had Mary cast out.

 If Zechariah and Elizabeth… had fulfilled their responsibility, Mary would have been in contact with them continually, even after her three-month stay at their house.
 God chose Zechariah's family as the foremost representatives of the entire world, so that even after the birth of Jesus they would protect, serve, and witness to him as the Messiah.

-We see that God’s efforts to prevent Jesus’ circumcision figured well into the larger structure of support that God had set up for Jesus.
-Situating Jesus in Zechariah’s family was meant to provide overall support for Jesus to succeed in his mission as the Second Adam and True Parent.
-Within that setting Zechariah was himself a priest, so averting circumcision would have been accomplished as a private matter.
-When Plan A failed and Mary left Zechariah’s home to live with Joseph, there was still Plan B, which would have enabled Jesus, Mary and Joseph to be in continual contact with Zechariah and receive his guidance and support.
-This not only would have eased the way for Jesus to receive his Bride and have assured his public acceptance through the active support of John, it also could have provided a context for Zechariah to instruct Joseph not to circumcise the child.
+God’s efforts to prevent Jesus’ circumcision figured into this larger structure of support that God sought to set up for Jesus in Zechariah’s family.
+Within that setting Zechariah was himself a priest, so averting circumcision could have been accomplished as a private matter.
+Even after Mary left Zechariah’s home to live with Joseph, if Zechariah had visited Mary and Joseph at the time of Jesus’ birth, he could have instructed Joseph not to circumcise the child.

 When all the providential efforts to involve Zechariah in Jesus’ life failed, the burden to prevent Jesus’ circumcision fell on Joseph.
 But he was ill-prepared to do anything out of the ordinary with a child about whom he had suspicions from the start.
 He took Mary to Bethlehem even though she was great with child, with the result that Jesus was born in a cold, dirty stable.
 Even the miracles reported at Jesus’ birth cannot hide the fact that Joseph treated the child with disdain, and the best Mary could do was to “ponder them in her heart.”
 (Luke 2:19) So eight days later, at an undisclosed location, Joseph had Jesus circumcised according to Jewish law and custom.